maplight/votersedge-voting-info/README.md

 Voter's Edge Voting info Guide
 This is the document folder for the voting info guide for Voter's Edge.
-These pages are stored in an online repository and can be synced by an administrator and published to the web, or could be set up to automatically publish to the web after passing tests.
+These pages are stored in an online repository and can be synced by an administrator and published to the web.
 -----------

 Spec: https://docs.google.com/document/d/16rZfuKUD7lHf3IUesz7YzwL6eXwg7L0ttSb4FGlcmb8/edit